ccheng11/MY410/README.md

 If you have any questions, please email me at c.cheng@lse.ac.uk.

-To read the slides, click the folder of respective week and find the PDF file.
+To read the slides, click the folder of respective week and click on the PDF file.